-Ms. Weiss has earned her B.A. in Sociology an M.A. in Human Behavior and a M.Ed.
-Ms. Weiss holds a Pupil Service Credential and well is eligible for an School Leadership Administrative Credential.
+Ms. Weiss earned her B.A. in Sociology, an M.A. in Human Behavior and a M.Ed with an emphasis in School Counseling.
+Ms. Weiss holds a Pupil Services Credential and a Certificate of Eligibility Administrative Credential.

 Mike is also one of the "experts" in the 2011 Patching & Hinduja book: Cyberbullying Prevention and Response: Expert Perspectives.
 Mike was the 2008 recipient of the Spirit of Online Safety Leadership Award from Qwest Communications and the National Center for Missing and Exploited Children, and was named one of Seattle's Most Influential Consultant's in 2010 by Seattle Magazine.
 Mike also presents regularly in local, regional, national and international settings.
 Mike received his bachelor's degree in secondary education from the University of Scranton (PA), and a master's degree in Linguistics from the University of Colorado, Boulder, CO.
 He is married and has three adult children

-Dr. Patti Agatston Dr. Agatston is co-author of the book, Cyber Bullying: Bullying in the Digital Age with Robin Kowalski, Ph.D., and Susan Limber, Ph.D.
-She also co-authored a chapter for the book, Cyberbullying Prevention and Response: Expert Perspectives.
-Dr. Agatston is also co-author of the Cyber Bullying Curriculum for Grades 6 – 12 and the Cyber Bullying Prevention Curriculum for Grades 3 - 5.
+Dr. Patti Agatston is the co-author of the book, Cyber Bullying: Bullying in the Digital Age with Robin Kowalski, Ph.D., and Susan Limber, Ph.D.
+She is also co-author of the Cyber Bullying Curriculum for Grades 6-12 and the Cyber Bullying Prevention Curriculum for Grades 3-5.
+Dr. Agatston is a certified trainer and technical assistance consultant for the Olweus Bullying Prevention Program.
 She has been quoted in articles on cyber bullying in The Washington Post, CNET news, Time Magazine, and the Christian Science Monitor.
 She has appeared on CNN as well as other local and national radio and television programs to discuss cyber bullying and other youth online risky behavior.
-She was a participant in the CDC's Expert Panel on Electronic Media and Youth Violence, and has presented nationally and internationally on bullying and cyber bullying.
+She was a particpant in the CDC's Expert Pale on Electronic Media and Youth Violence, and has presented nationally and internationally on cyber bullying.

-Dr. Agatston is a Licensed Professional Counselor and Prevention Specialist with the Cobb County School District's Prevention/Intervention Center in Marietta, Georgia.
-She provides staff and community trainings in bullying prevention, peer helping, internet safety, suicide prevention and school crisis response.
-She has served on the CCSD crisis response team for more than twenty years.
+Dr. Agatston is a Licensed Professional Counselor and Prevention Specialist with the Cobb County School District's Prevention/Intervention Center in Marietta, Georgia She serves on the Board of Directors for the International Bullying Prevention Association and Connect Safely.

 Jill Boyd, M.S. has worked in the counseling field for over 30 years.
 She is currently a school counselor at Lance Middle School in Kenosha, WI.
 She has experience and training dealing with trauma issues, sexual abuse, bullying/sexual harassment and school safety and AODA issues.
 Jill holds a masters degree in Educational Psychology - Guidance and Counseling and Community Counseling and she is a certified Olweus Bullying Prevention Trainer.
 She is also certified as a Trainer in Ripple Effects Social Learning Software Programs and a Certified "Safe Dates" Trainer through Hazelden, Center City, MN.

-Mary Yoder Holsopple, M.S., Mary Yoder Holsopple, M.S., is the Bullying Prevention Coordinator for Elkhart Community Schools in Elkhart, IN.
-As a certified Olweus Bullying Prevention Program trainer, Mary consults regularly with organizations and schools about bullying prevention and safe climate issues in student services.
+Mary Yoder Holsopple, M.S., is the Bullying Prevention Coordinator for Elkhart Community Schools in Elkhart, IN.
+As a certified Olweus Bullying Prevention Program trainer, she has trained over 35 schools in the Olweus program.
+In addition, she is an Olweus Technical Assistant Consultant, mentoring new Olweus trainers around the country.
+She also has experience as a trainer of trainers in the Olweus Bullying Prevention Program and is the Olweus State Leader for Indiana.
+Mary consults regularly with organizations and schools about bullying prevention.
 She has extensive experience in school social work and international development, having lived in Africa for 10 years.
-She is the lead author of the book Building Peace: Overcoming Violence in Local Communities.
-She is an active member on the International Bullying Prevention Association (IBPA) Board.
+She is the lead author of the book Building Peace: Overcoming Violence in Local Communities

 Beth Yohe is the Associate Director, Training and Curriculum Department of the Anti-Defamation League's (ADL) Education Division.
 Beth directs the development of the anti-bias training and curricular materials for the ADL's A WORLD OF DIFFERENCE® Institute, a leading provider of anti-bias education and social justice training.
 In her role as Associate Director, she has written program models and resources on a variety of topic areas including cyberbullying and bullying prevention for educators and youth, with a focus on bias-based bullying and ally-building. skills.
 Beth has more than 16 years experience in anti-bias training, bullying prevention and social justice work.
 She also serves as a board member for the Mapleton Education Foundation and UCCS Matrix Center for the Advancement of Social Equity and Inclusion.
 She has a Master of Science degree in Student Affairs in Higher Education from Colorado State University and a Bachelor of Arts in Speech Communication from Texas A&M University.